HeroBlackInk/ultimate-todoist-sync-for-obsidian/README.md

 ## Configuration

-1. In the Obsidian settings, click on the "Plugins" tab and then click the gear icon next to the "Ultimeta Todoist Sync for Obsidian" plugin.
+1. In the Obsidian settings, click on the "Plugins" tab and then click the gear icon next to the "Ultimate Todoist Sync for Obsidian" plugin.
 2. Enter the Todoist API..

 ## Usage